-The SetDef and MatchDef options permit line rate signal format conversion of selected K-Frame system outputs and inputs.
-SetDef output and MatchDef input conversion is licensed in groups of four.
-Connectors are active when the associated Modular I/O board is present and the license is enabled.
+The MatchDef and SetDef options permit line rate signal format conversion of K-Frame system outputs and inputs.
+MatchDef input and SetDef output conversion is licensed in groups of four.
+Connectors are active when the associated Conversion I/O board is present and the license is enabled.
 Selecting a Modular I/O button, labeled M1, M2, etc., displays controls for either input or output conversion in the right-hand pane.